 Professional writing centers on the hands-on training in writing and speaking for diverse fields, including journalism, new media, marketing, business, and entrepreneurship.

-The flagship course for Professional Writing is WRI 130 (Topics in Professional Writing).
-To get started on this curricular track, start with WRI 30 (Intro to Professional Writing) and/or WRI 90 (Intersections) as pre-requisites to WRI 130.
+To get started on this curricular track, start with WRI 30 (Intro to Professional Writing) and/or WRI 90 (Intersections).
+WRI 130 (Topics in Professional Writing) is a good place to join other professional writers in topics that change wiht each new offering.
 To fill out your minor, you can mix and match other upper division writing courses, including repeating WRI 130 as its topics change.
 Note that you can take WRI 30 and WRI 90 simultaneously or in any sequence you want -- you can take WRI 90 before WRI 30 or vice-versa.
+Note that once you take WRI 130, you can conitnue into WRI 155 -- the Seminar in Professional Wriitng.

 Creative writing focuses on harnessing your imagination to manipulate the experience of diverse readers of poetry, fiction, drama, screenplays, imaginative essays, and similar works.